 Use a doorstopper for the door of the room your new dog is staying in.
 Prop the door open enough, so all the animals are able to see each other.
 Please do this for a few days and make sure to do it several times a day so the animals can get used to seeing each other.

 14. Use Positive Reinforcement

-All pets like treats – therefore, using some treat or toy to reward behavior that you want to continue can positively affect.
+All pets like treats – therefore, using some treat or toy to reward behaviour that you want to continue can positively affect.
 Praise can also be a good thing to do.
-If behavior is bad, then separate the animals and guide them to better behavior by correcting them.
+If behaviour is bad, then separate the animals and guide them to better behaviour by correcting them.